-In transmission position ${\bf D}$ and transmission programs ${\bf E}$ and ${\bf C}$, you can use the steering wheel paddle shifters to change gear yourself and restrict or derestrict the shift range of the automatic transmission.
+In transmission position \mathbf{D} and drive programs \mathbf{E} and \mathbf{C} , you can use the steering wheel paddle shifters to change gear yourself and restrict or derestrict the shift range of the automatic transmission.

-► To shift down/restrict the shift range: briefly pull left steering wheel paddle shifter (1).
+To shift down and restrict the shift range: briefly pull left steering wheel paddle shifter (1).